-Bombay Bustle: Dining in a Luxury Train Carriage
+Bombay Bustle: London Indian Fine-Dining on a Luxury Train Carriage

-Located in Mayfair, just tucked away at Maddox Street, the restaurant showcases a humble exterior but showcases a gorgeous tiffin tin carrier-inspired interior.
-Walking in, it’s almost like you have stepped into a dimly lit train and were hopping from one carriage to the next one.
+Located in Mayfair, just tucked away at Maddox Street, the restaurant has a relatively humble exterior compared to others.
+But once you step through the doors, it reveals a gorgeous tiffin tin carrier-inspired interior.
+Walking in, it’s almost like you have stepped into a dimly lit luxury train and are hopping from one carriage to the next.

 The Food: What We Ordered

-Chicken, beef, lamb & goat are halal at Bombay Bustle.
+Bombay Bustle’s menu takes inspiration from Mumbai’s signature dishes and flavours.
+Chicken, beef, lamb & goat are halal.
 Alcohol is served at the restaurant.

 Mango & Pistachio Lassi (£4.5)

-First up, we had the lassis, which got multiple flavour combos to choose from.
+Starting with drinks, my friends had the mango lassi, which has various flavour combos to choose from.
 Options include Apple & Cinnamon, Cumin Coriander & Chilli, and Mango & Pistachio.
-My friend loves all things pistachio-flavoured and it’s a no brainer that she went for the Mango & Pistachio one.
+My friends love anything pistachio-flavoured so it’s a no-brainer that they went for the latter.

 Bombay Cutting Chai (£3.5)

-As for me, it was a cold miserable rainy day in London so I couldn’t wait to have a warm drink in my hand.
-The chai was served in traditional cutting chai glasses (translating as half a cup of tea in Mumbai).
+As for me, it was a cold miserable rainy day in London and I couldn’t wait to have a warm drink in my hand.
+I ordered the Bombay Cutting Chai, which means masala chai served in a traditional cutting chai glass (translating as half a cup of tea in Mumbai).
 While yes it was warming, I found the chai underwhelming to taste.
-I was expecting it be punchier but it turned out really mild.
-To me, it lacked that punchy yet soothing effect of masala chai.
+I was expecting it to have punchier spices but it turned out rather mild.
+It tasted a little watered down and lacked that punchy & full-bodied richness I was expecting.

 Mirchi & Pyaz Bhajia (£5)

-To kick start the meal, we thought we would start with some bhaji.
-The dish includes Green Chillies and Red Onion Fritter, made to small bite-size and fried to a golden colour.
-The coating was fried to a beautiful crispy texture and it was a really great nibble.
-We enjoyed the onion one more, which carried a good kick of spice in it.
+To kick start the meal, we started with some bhaji.
+The dish includes Green Chillies and Red Onion Fritter, made into small bite-size and fried to a gorgeous golden hue.
+The coating was beautifully crispy and each bhaji was truly a great nibble.
+We enjoyed the onion bhaji the most, which carried a good kick of spice to it.
 As for the green chillies, it wasn’t spicy but interestingly got more of a bitter taste.

 Rarah Keema Pao (£8)

-I don’t know what’s about it but I always find having pao is always a delight!
-For this keema pao, we were served with a spiced goat mince paired with buttery buns and some chopped red onions on the side.
-The mince was cooked to a very fine texture and the flavours were really savoury and saucy.
-When scooped onto the buttered buns, it was simply a luscious sensation and umami.
-The chopped red onions on the side helped immensely to add texture to the mince.
-All in all, we all enjoyed this one a lot.
+I don’t know what’s about it but I always find having Indian paos an absolute delight!
+For this keema pao, we were served with a spiced goat mince paired with buttery buns and some chopped red onions for garnish.
+The mince was cooked to a very fine texture and featured deep savoury flavours.
+When scooped onto the buttered buns, it was simply a luscious sensation and packed with umami.
+It is unanimous that we absolutely adored this dish.
+We even think it’s up to par with Gymkhana’s signature Kid Goat Keema Pao as well!

 Kolhapuri Spit Chicken (£18)